Jimmy Jacobs: Independent Wrestling Association Mid-South (2002–2009)

 From 2002 to 2005, Jacobs worked for Independent Wrestling Association Mid-South (IWA Mid-South).
 On September 17, 2004, Jacobs defeated Delirious in a ladder match to win the vacant IWA Mid-South Light Heavyweight Championship.
 On December 12, Delirious defeated Jacobs in a rematch to win the title.
 On April 1, 2005, Jacobs defeated Danny Daniels to win the IWA Mid-South Heavyweight Championship.
 At an AAW show on November 26, 2005, Jacobs threw the IWA Mid-South Heavyweight Championship in a garbage can, citing he needed to get paid after the shows he had been scheduled to wrestle on for IWA Mid-South that weekend had been cancelled.
 On January 21, 2006, he lost the IWA Mid-South World Championship to Arik Cannon and left the promotion.
 He returned in a surprise appearance on September 30, 2006, and has since made more surprise appearances and had a few matches, however in an "unofficial" capacity.
 On January 5, 2007, Jacobs wrestled his first match back as he faced his former friend Josh Abercrombie.
 Jacobs would end up losing that match due to outside interference.
 On April 12, 2008, Jacobs defeated long-time nemesis B. J. Whitmer in a no-rope, barbed wire match to end their feud.
-On March 7, 2009, Jacobs defeated Quick Carter Gray to win the IWA-MS Light Heavyweight Championship for the second time.
+On March 7, 2009, Jacobs defeated Quick Carter Gray to win the IWA Mid-South Light Heavyweight Championship for the second time.
 On June 5, 2009, Jason Hades defeated Jacobs for the title.

 Ring of Honor (2003–2015)

 Early appearances and Lacey's Angels (2003–2007)

 Jacobs joined Ring of Honor (ROH) in 2003 along with rival Alex Shelley with whom he'd feud against or occasionally team with early on in ROH.
-After Dan Maff left the company as a result of a fallout with his trainer Homicide, Jacobs formed a tag team with Maff's former partner, B. J. Whitmer.
+After Dan Maff left the company, Jacobs formed a tag team with Maff's former partner, B. J. Whitmer.
 On April 2, 2005, Jacobs and Whitmer defeated Samoa Joe and Jay Lethal for the vacant ROH Tag Team Championship.
-They lost the title to The Carnage Crew on July 9, 2005, but regained them on July 23.
+They lost the title to the Carnage Crew on July 9, 2005, but regained them on July 23.
 They went on to lose the title again, this time to the team of Sal Rinauro and Tony Mamaluke, on October 1, 2005.